-- xMatters 5.x documentation - visit this page to download the latest xMatters Integration Agent guide.
-It contains lots of information about using the Integration Agent with both APXML and the REST API.
+- Integration Agent documentation - visit this page to see the latest xMatters Integration Agent online help.
+It contains lots of information about using the Integration Agent with the xMatters REST API.

 - xMatters REST API - our complete reference for all things REST.

 - On-Demand online help - everything you need to know about configuring and using xMatters On-Demand.